This post may contain affiliate links.

 - baking powder: make sure your baking powder is fresh.
 This will make for a much more successful pumpkin coffee cake.

 - spices: I use a combination of pumpkin pie spice and cinnamon.
 I find that some pumpkin pie spices you get from the store have too much nutmeg for me.
 So I like to balance it a bit with more cinnamon.
-You could do all pumpkin spice if preferred.
+You could do all pumpkin spice if preferred or make your own pumpkin spice blend with a combination of your favorite fall spices: cinnamon, ginger, nutmeg, allspice and cloves.

 Streusel Topping: